pyldin601/polyglot-bot/README.md

 - Add the bot to your Telegram group or start a chat with it.
 - Use the following commands:
     - `/help` — Display this text.
     - `/portuguese` — Read a text in Portuguese.
     - `/polish` — Read a text in Polish.
+    - `/english` — Read a text in English.
+    - `/spanish` — Read a text in Spanish.

 ## Contributing